sanderyt/frontend_test/README.md

 [json-server](https://github.com/typicode/json-server) as a fake API server so you will be able to persist change on this API.

-### 4. Only show the popup on first visit
+### 4. Only show the popup on a specific situation

-On a real use case, we don't want to show the popup each time a user visit the page so adapts the code to show the popup only on the first visit.
+On a real use case, we don't want to show the popup each time a user visit the page so adapts the code to show the popup only on these conditions:

+* first visit
+* visitor is using a mobile
+* visitor speak English
+* visitor is in France

 For this one you are free to implement it the way you want.